Policy on Satisfactory Academic Progress

 Financial Aid Termination

 Students who do not meet the Satisfactory Academic Progress standards are not eligible for further financial aid, including Summer School.
-Students will be notified by Office of Student Financial Aid of their financial aid termination at the end of the spring semester through a letter to their permanent home mailing address and to their University e-mail account.
+Students will be notified by Office of Financial Aid of their financial aid termination at the end of the spring semester through a letter to their University e-mail account.

 Students whose financial aid is terminated must remove their academic deficiencies or have an appeal granted before aid can be reinstated.
 This includes students who withdraw from a class or the semester, receives all “F’s” for the semester or receive a grade of “Incomplete”.